 Combine all the ingredients now into the saute in this order.
 First, the sliced eggplant.
 Second, more coconut milk.
 Third, the small round caper-looking eggplants.
 At this point, add in a small amount of water or preferably bone broth if you have some.
 This is what transforms it into a green curry coconut soup.

-Recently when searching for others’ methods of making a Thai Green Curry, I found many great ones online.
+When searching for other methods of making a Thai green curry, I found a few great ones online.
 Jamie Oliver’s Green Curry was one of them.
-It’s nice to see a pro like Jamie Oliver make a green curry.
-Here’s the video of him making it.
-Imagine the parts where he uses a food processor, done with a mortar and pestle so it’s not as authentic, but it’s a good one.
+It’s nice to see a pro chef like Jamie Oliver make a Thai green curry.
+He uses a food processor instead of a mortar and pestle so it’s not as authentic, but it’s a good one.